 Andasibe-Mantadia National Park combines the forests of Mantadia with the Analamazoatra Reserve.
-The latter is home to habituated groups of indri and visitors are virtually assured of a close sighting of the lemur.
+The latter is home to habituated groups of indri and visitors are virtually assured of a close sighting of this fabulous lemur.

 There are nine species of lemur in the smaller Analamazaotra Reserve, so as well as the indri you may also see the brown, and lesser bamboo lemurs, plus three nocturnal species: rufous mouse, greater dwarf, and eastern woolly lemurs.
-Somewhat confusingly recent name changes mean the park may still be known variously as: Analamazaotra, Périnet or Indri Special Reserve!
 It has an astonishing diversity of flora and fauna, and a well-planned system of trails.

 Neighbouring Mantadia, 20 kilometres to the north and a vast tract of protected rainforest, has a hillier terrain, with fewer established trails through its impressive forest.
 However, explorers may well be rewarded by a sighting of two additional species of lemur not found in Analamazaotra: the black-and-white ruffed lemur and the beautiful diademed sifaka.